Corina (American singer)

-Corina Katt Ayala, known mononymously as Corina, is an American singer-songwriter and actress.
+Corina Katt Ayala, known mononymously as Corina, is an American singer and actress.
 She released her self-titled album on Atco Records in 1991, and charted a string of dance hits in the U.S. between 1989 and 1997.
 The highest charting of these was the summer 1991 hit "Temptation", which peaked at No. 6 on the U.S. Billboard Hot 100.

 Biography

 Early life

 Corina Katt Ayala was born to Puerto Rican parents in Spanish Harlem, New York and raised in South Bronx.
 In her teens, she became Miss Hispanic America and became runner-up for Miss Puerto Rico.
 Ayala spent years of formal training in ballet, voice, and theatre before landing a contract with Cutting Records, going under the name "Corina".

 Music career

 Corina released her debut single "Out of Control" in 1987.
 A year later, her second single "Give Me Back My Heart" peaked at No. 26 on the Billboard Hot Dance Music/Club Play charts.
 In 1991, Corina released her self-titled debut album through Atco Records.
 The lead single, "Temptation" became her biggest hit, peaking at No. 6 on the U.S. Billboard Hot 100.
 Corina toured the U.S. as a support act for Ice Cube, Boyz II Men, and Marky Mark and the Funky Bunch.